 If hitting the G-spot is your goal, use the same techniques you’d use when accessing it vaginally (the “come hither” motion is a fan-favorite).

 It’s more difficult to stimulate the G-spot through the anus with a penis, though some positions can better your odds.
 Play believes the best position is the “happy baby” yoga pose, placing a pillow under your hips to angle the pelvis for direct contact.

 Get peachy clean.

 If sex is planned, you can eat for a cleaner colon a day or two prior.
-Gays tend to starve themselves silly in anticipation for a hook-up, but it’s completely unnecessary.
-Instead, eat right, opting for high-fiber foods.
-Fruits, veggies, rice, leafy greens and flax seeds will help regulate bowel movements and a spoonful of Metamucil before bed is *chef’s kiss*.
+Gays tend to starve themselves silly in anticipation of a hook-up, but it’s completely unnecessary.
+Instead, eat right, opting for high-fiber foods like fruits, veggies, rice, and leafy greens.
+Flaxseeds will help regulate bowel movements and a spoonful of Metamucil before bed is *chef’s kiss*

 If you adhere to a fiber-friendly diet and have had a bowel movement 30 to 60 minutes prior to anal play, a gentle wash with antibacterial soap should suffice.
 But if you prefer to put in added steps to ensure no “mess,” you can douche.
 (But if there is mess, don’t freak!
 You’re dealing with the bum and we all know what bums do.
 Every gay has a painting story).